The 3 T's of Cleaning

 When one thinks about what is presented herein it is apparently so simple that most will miss the point - although all of us have used what will be presented over and over.

-In order to think through the proper steps in cleaning anything, one first must identify the problem, then select the proper cleaning products and tools to do the job.
-Then understanding of how to properly use the products and tools becomes an essential element of a successful cleaning job.
+In order to think through the proper steps in cleaning anything, one first must identify the problem, then select the proper cleaning equipment, products and tools to do the job.
+Then understanding of how to properly use these products becomes an essential element of a successful cleaning job.

 It is important to know how and why certain products work and why, when a step is added, they work better or, when a step is omitted, they fail to do the job.